vinaycreative/moneyspent/WARP.md

 ## Project Overview

-MoneySpent is a personal finance management application built with Next.js 15, designed as a mobile-first PWA for tracking expenses, managing accounts, and financial analytics.
+MoneySpent is a personal finance management application built with Next.js 15, designed as a mobile-first web app for tracking expenses, managing accounts, and financial analytics.

 ## Development Commands